-The first signs of human inhabitants of the Frontenac Arch dates back over 9,000 years ago.
-Back then, the forests of the region would have been in the early stages of development, primarily composed of coniferous trees.
+Nine thousand years ago the forests of the region would have been in the early stages of development, primarily composed of coniferous trees.
 It was not until 7500 years ago that hardwoods such as hemlock began to appear.
 As the climate warmed, the forests and lakes grew richer in life and this region continued to attract settlement.
 Archeological finds show that the record of settlement has been practically continuous.

-In the same way that the Frontenac Arch and St. Lawrence Valley has provided continental scale migration routes for plants and animals, the St. Lawrence River and its watershed appear to have created the basis of trade routes for early Indigenous peoples.
+In the same way that the Frontenac Arch has provided continental-scale migration routes for plants and animals, the St. Lawrence River and its watershed appear to have created the basis of trade routes for early Indigenous peoples.

 The Frontenac Arch was instrumental in shaping history, and the pattern of settlements well beyond the landform itself.
 The mosaic of lakes, large and small; and the network of rivers and streams were the framework for settlement, transportation, power and roads.

 Before the arrival of European settlers, First Nations made treaties with each other that were recorded and exchanged on belts of wampum (eg. Dish with One Spoon).
 After the arrival of settlers at the beginning of the 1600s, Europeans were encouraged to enter into Treaties with First Nations.
 In the Frontenac Arch Biosphere, there were no known treaties made between First Nations and European settlers.